akgestrada/MgEstrada/README.md

 # MgEstrada
 Magnesium Project

-#Website Details
+## I-Pick-It

-This website is used to help users guide what devices they should get with a specific use or budget.
+This website is used to help you pick your next phone.

-##What Device Should I get?
-1. Phones
-2. Tablets
-3. Personal Computers

-##Add-ons (For Q2)
+What phone should I get
+- I don't know what I want!
+- Camera
+- Battery Life
+- Performance (Gaming/Productivity)
+- Limited Budget
+- Unlimited Budget
+- Design
+- Best Overall
+- Best Price-Performance Ratio

+For Quarter 2
-4. Accessories
+- Accessories
-5. Useful Programs
+- Useful/Fun Applications/Add-ons